LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Abstract

 \section{Abstract}

-In this paper we evaluate how far LLMs have advanced in generating code for real-world problems.
-Specifically, we explore code synthesis for {\it microservice-based applications}, a widely used architecture pattern.
-We define a standard template for specifying these applications, and we propose a metric for judging the difficulty level of a specification.
+In this paper we evaluate the capabilities of LLM Agents in generating code for real-world problems.
+Specifically, we explore code synthesis for {\it microservice-based applications}, a widely used architectural pattern for building applications.
+We define a standard template for specifying these applications, and we propose a metric for scoring the difficulty of a specification.
 The higher the score, the more difficult it is to generate code for the specification.
-We develop a framework to automate the process of testing the LLM-synthesized code for a microservice using unit tests.
-Our experimental results show that strong LLMs (like GPT-3o-mini) do fairly well on medium difficulty specifications but do very poorly on those of higher difficulty levels.
+Our experimental results show that agents using strong LLMs (like GPT-3o-mini) do fairly well on medium difficulty specifications but do poorly on those of higher difficulty levels.
 This is due to more intricate business logic, a greater use of external services, database integration and inclusion of non-functional capabilities such as authentication.
-We analyzed the errors in LLM-synthesized code and report on the key challenges LLMs face in generating code for these specifications thereby suggesting future research directions to improve code synthesis for real-world problems.
+We analyzed the errors in LLM-synthesized code and report on the key challenges LLM Agents face in generating code for these specifications.
+Finally, we show that using a fine-grained approach to code generation improves the correctness of the generated code.